-The plan of financing the old-age, survivors, and disability insurance program is as follows: Employees pay taxes on their annual earnings up to a maximum amount-\$4,800 beginning in 1959.
+The "level-premium cost" is the percent of covered payroll that, if charged from now on indefinitely into the future, would produce enough contribution and interest income to the fund to meet the cost of the benefit payments and adminis-"level-premium trative expenses.
+The equivalent of the contribution rates" is the percent of covered payroll that, if charged from now on indefinitely into the future, would produce the same amount of income to the fund over the long-range future as will be produced by the graded schedule of contribution rates.
+The levelpremium cost of the OASI part of the program is 8.27 percent of payroll on the basis of the intermediate-cost estimates; the level-premium equivalent of the contributions is 8.02 percent of payroll.
+The level-premium cost of the disability insurance part of the program is 0.49 percent of payroll; the level-premium equivalent of the contributions is 0.50 percent of payprogram is as follows: Employees pay taxes on their annual earnings up to a maximum amount-\$4,800 beginning in 1959.
 Each employer pays taxes at the same rate on the first \$4,800 paid to each of his employees in the year.
 Year-by-year costs will grow for many years, and the law provides that tax rates will gradually increase from a combined employer and employee rate of 5 percent in 1959 to an ultimate rate of 9 percent, to be reached in 1969.
-The self-employed pay at a rate equal to 11⁄2 times the rate paid by the employee.
+The self-employed pay at a rate equal to one and one-half times the rate paid by the employee.

 The contribution rates now scheduled are intended to provide enough income to meet all of the costs of the system into the indefinite future.
-Funds collected in the early years of the program and not needed for immediate benefit payments are invested in U.S. Government obligations.
+Funds collected in the early years of the program and not needed for immediate benefit payments are invested in United States Government obligations.
 The interest earnings on these obligations are available to help pay for the larger cost of the system in later years.
-The scheduled contribution rates include a fixed one-half of 1 percent combined employer-employee contribution for disability benefits for workers and their dependents (three-eighths of 1 percent for the self-employed) and the proceeds of this tax are held in a separate fund.
+The scheduled contribution rates include a fixed 1/2 of 1 percent combined employer-employee contribution for disability benefits for workers and their dependents (% of 1 percent for the self-employed) and the proceeds of this tax are held in a separate fund.
 The administrative expenses of the system, as well as the benefits, are paid from the taxes established to finance the system.

-In the following pages the Council reports on each aspect of the financing plan described above: Contributions by employees, employers, and the self-employed; the earnings base for contributions and benefits; the schedule of contribution rates; the role of the trust funds; and the management and investment of the trust funds.
+In the following pages the Council reports on each aspect of the financing plan described above: Contributions by Employees, Employers, and the Self-Employed; the Earnings Base for Contributions and Benefits; the Schedule of Contribution Rates; The Role of the Trust Funds; and The Management and Investment of the Trust Funds.